Demand the Right Price!

 The rule of thumb is as follows: all merchants must indicate the price on each product or on each product packaging sold in its store.
 However, a merchant may choose to be exempted from this obligation.
 It must then, among other obligations:

-Certain supermarkets, pharmacies, and department stores are among the retailers that apply the Price Accuracy Policy.
+Certain supermarkets, pharmacies, and department stores are among the retailers that apply the Price Accuracy Policy and also use optical scanner technology.

 Are there businesses to which the policy does not apply?

 A retailer is not required to apply the Price Accuracy Policy if a pricing sticker is applied to each product.
-If you encounter a pricing error with this type of merchant, the store must sell you the item at the lowest price indicated on the product, never at a higher price.
+If you encounter a pricing error with this type of merchant, the store must sell you the item at the lowest advertised price, never at a higher price.

 Instructions

-Working in teams or individually, students use the information provided under “Theoretical explanation” and in the Price Accuracy Policy checklist to answer an online quiz titled Price Indicated in the Store.
+Working in teams or individually, students use the information provided under “Theoretical explanation” and in the La Politique d'exactitude des prix, il faut la connaître! to answer an online Price Accuracy Policy Quiz.

 To benefit fully from this exercise, students should take the time to read the explanations provided for each question of the quiz.